imshawan/node-blogger/README.md

 ## Node Blogger

-Node Blogger - A simple open-source blogging application powered by NodeJS
+Node Blogger is a simple open-source blogging application for the ones who loves content creation along with with powerful admin controls, and effortless site management.

 ## Getting Started